 Ever wonder why you feel so re-energized after a yoga session?
 Sure, the peaceful shavasana might have something to do with it, but it’s not just that.
-From the beginning of the practice right to the end, yoga’s gentle poses and controlled breathing help to soothe the mind, leaving you destressed, focussed and ready to face the day.
+From the beginning of the practice right to the end, yoga’s gentle poses and controlled breathing help to soothe the mind, leaving you destressed, focused and ready to face the day.

 Combining both physical and spiritual practices, yoga has been used for millennia as a means of achieving bodily and mental wellbeing.
 The word itself means ‘union’, referring to yoga’s aim of uniting the human with the divine and the body with the mind.

 Yogis have endorsed the mental as well as the physical benefits of the practise for decades.
 For yoga teacher Ashley Turner, “yoga is a psychology — the whole practice helps us work with the nature of the mind, the nature of being a human, how emotions live in our bodies, how they affect our behavior and our minds.”

 From fighting depression to overcoming anxiety, recent studies have supported the potential benefits of yoga for our all-round mental health.

 Thanks to a whole range of new studies showing the potential benefits of the practice on reducing stress levels, doctors are increasingly recommending yoga as a holistic treatment for anxiety.